-daily homilies from the Order of Preachers
+The Order of Preachers public

 Host David Rocker, Senior Pastor of The Connection Church in Jonesboro, Georgia, is a former NFL defensive lineman for the Los Angeles Rams.
 David also serves as the President of Gibraltar Ministries, Inc., an evangelist outreach ministry and sponsor of The GROW podcast.
 The GROW podcast will cover a variety of topics dealing with Faith, Life, and You.
 The end game of this podcast is to challenge and inspire you to GROW physically, mentally, and spiritually, in order to become the best versi ...